talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 Such an approach has been commonly referred to as the concept of "fail-open", a state of which the attributes are frequently described as containing inherently more risk than fail-closed methodologies.
 The reliance of perfectly crafted filters on on all edges of the trusted domain, noting that if the filters are removed or adjusted in an erroneous manner, there is a demonstrable risk of inbound or outbound leaks.
 It is also important to note that some filtering implementations have limits on the size, complexity, or protocol support that can be applied, which may prevent the filter adjustments or creation required to properly secure the trusted domain for a new protocol such as SRv6.

-Practically speaking, this means successfully enforcing a "Trusted Domain" may be operationally difficult and error-prone in practice, and that attacks that are expected to be unfeasible from outside the Trusted Domain may actually become feasible when any of the involved systems fails to enforce the filtering policy that is required to define the Trusted Domain.
+Practically speaking, this means successfully enforcing a "Trusted Domain" may be operationally difficult and error-prone in practice, and that attacks that are expected to be unfeasible from outside the trusted domain may actually become feasible when any of the involved systems fails to enforce the filtering policy that is required to define the Trusted Domain.

 ### SRH Filtering

-Filtering on presence of an SRH is possible but not useful for two reasons:
+Filtering can be performed based on the presence of an SRH.
+More generally, {{RFC9288}} provides recommendations on the filtering of IPv6 packets containing IPv6 extension headers at transit routers.
+However, filtering based on the presence of an SRH is not necessarily useful for two reasons:
 1. The SRH is optional for SID processing as described in [RFC8754] section 3.1 and 4.1.
 2. A packet containing an SRH may not be destined to the SR domain, it may be simply transiting the domain.

-For these reasons SRH filtering is not a useful method of mitigation, and thus filtering can only be applied based on the address range, as described below.
+For these reasons SRH filtering is not necessarily a useful method of mitigation.

 ### Address Range Filtering

 The IPv6 destination address can be filtered at the SR ingress node and at all nodes implementing SRv6 SIDs within the SR domain in order to mitigate external attacks.
-Section 5.1 of [RFC8754] describes this in detail, it's summarized here as:
+Section 5.1 of [RFC8754] describes this in detail and a summary is presented here:
 1. At ingress nodes, any packet entering the SR domain and destined to a SID within the SR domain is dropped.
 2. At every SRv6 enabled node, any packet destined to a SID instantiated at the node from a source address outside the SR domain is dropped.

 In order to apply such a filtering mechanism the SR domain needs to have an infrastructure address range for SIDs, and an infrastructure address range for source addresses, that can be detected and enforced.
 Some examples of an infrastructure address range for SIDs are:
 1. ULA addresses
-2. The prefix defined in [RFC9602].
+2. The prefix defined in [RFC9602]
 3. GUA addresses

 Many operators reserve a /64 block for all loopback addresses and allocate /128 for each loopback interface.
 This simplifies the filtering of permitted source addresses.

-Failure to implement address range filtering at ingress nodes is mitigated with filtering at SRv6 enabled node.
+Failure to implement address range filtering at ingress nodes is mitigated with filtering at SRv6 enabled nodes.
 Failure to implement both filtering mechanisms could result in a "fail open" scenario, where some attacks by internal attackers described in this document may be launched by external attackers.

+Filtering on prefixes has been shown to be useful, specifically [RFC8754]'s description of packet filtering.
+There are no known limitations with filtering on infrastructure addresses, and [RFC9099] expands on the concept with control plane filtering.

 ## Encapsulation of Packets